moemoechu/tabby-background/README.md

 ## Usage

-Input picture path into textbox, support absolute path and relative path(for portable mode).
+Background: Enter the picture path into textbox or use the file picker, support absolute path and relative path(for portable mode).

+UI Font: Enter the font family name into the textbox, can use the font name in [appearance] setting tab.

 ## Screenshot